 The National Research Council, Commission on Life Sciences, and Institute of Laboratory Animal Resources regulations were followed in all biological research [35].
 Rats (n=48 rats) were kept in separate rope cages in a room that was kept at a constant temperature of 25±2 °C and at a damp level of 50-60%.
 Prior to the trial, all rats were given a baseline diet for one week to help them become used to it.
-The rats were separated into two major groups after a oneweek period, with the initial group (Group 1, 6 rats) continuing to consume a baseline diet while the other major group (42 rats) was fed a diet-induced obesity (DIO) diet (Product No. D1245, Research Diets, Inc. NJ, Protein, 24 g/100 g (Kcal, 20%) carbohydrates, 41 g/100 g (Kcal, 35%) and fat, 24g/100 g (Kcal, 45%) for 4 weeks which categorized into 7 sub-groups as follow: group (2), which received DIO as a positive control; group (3), which received DIO plus Chromium Picolinate 80 g/kg/d by stomach tube; group (4), which received DIO containing 15% orange peels powder (OPP); group (5), which received DIO containing 15% orange pulp powder (OPuP); group (6), which received DIO containing mixture of OPP plus chromium; group (7); and group (8), which received DIO containing mixture.
-Rats were weighed before the trial began, then every week, and lastly at the end of the experiment.
+After one week, the rats were divided into two main groups: Group 1 (6 rats) maintained a baseline diet, while Group 2 (42 rats) adhered to a diet-induced obesity (DIO) protocol (Product No. D1245, Research Diets, Inc., NJ) for a duration of one month.
+The DIO diet comprised 24 g protein/100 g (20% kcal), 41 g carbohydrates/100 g (35% kcal), and 24 g fat/100 g (45% kcal).
+Group 2 was further divided into seven sub-groups: Group 2 served as a positive control receiving DIO; Group 3 received DIO plus Chromium Picolinate at 80 g/kg/d via stomach tube; Group 4 received DIO with 15% orange peel powder (OPP); Group 5 received DIO with 15% orange pulp powder (OPuP); Group 6 received DIO containing a mixture of OPP and chromium; Group 7 and Group 8 received variations of the DIO mixture.
+Rats were weighed before the trial, weekly during the study, and at the end of the experiment.